18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead.md

 ---
 ## Position summary

-As a Technology Transformation Service (TTS) Office of Acquisition (OA) technical lead, you’ll need to possess excellent judgment, technical skills, and an unflinching belief that federal procurement can not only be efficient, but joyful, too.
+As a Technology Transformation Service (TTS) Office of Acquisition technical lead, you’ll need to possess excellent judgment, technical skills, and an unflinching belief that federal procurement can not only be efficient, but joyful, too.
 You will contribute to our team and help our agency partners in three main ways: first, by helping teams (internal and partner agencies) support digital services through their procurement efforts; second, by investigating other agencies’ tools and processes and finding ways to improve both; and third, by working with a cross-functional team to identify, prototype, acquire, and build goods and services for TTS and our partner agencies.
 Applicants don’t need to have previous federal acquisition experience, but such experience would definitely be helpful for this role.
 Good humor and empathy are key requirements.

 ## Key Objectives